Stepping Stone Day Program

 b.
 Independence: Participate in activities that support choice making, and acquiring, retaining or improving self-help skills.

 c.
 Productivity: Engaging in activities that result in or lead to maintenance of or increased self-sufficiency and quality of life.

 d.
-The individual has an increased ability to function adaptively in interpersonal and social relationships, within a safe and healthy environment.
+The individual has an increased ability to function adaptively in interpersonal and social relationships, within a safe and health environment.

 e.
 The individual has decreased symptomatology of severe disorder/illness.

 f.
 Fitness through the Life Integrating Growth and Health Training (LIGHT).